saint2706/Games/docs/README.md

    pip install -r docs/requirements.txt
    ```

-1. Build the HTML output:
+2. Build the HTML output:

    ```bash
    cd docs
    make html
    ```

-1. Open the generated pages at `docs/build/html/index.html`.
+3. Open the generated pages at `docs/build/html/index.html`.

-For other formats, run `make latexpdf`, `make epub`, or `make text` from the
+For other formats, run `make latexpdf`, `make epub`, or `make text` from the same directory.
-same directory.

 ## Writing new content

-- Add new pages inside `docs/source/` and reference them from
-  `docs/source/index.rst` (or another toctree) so they appear in navigation.
+- Add new pages inside `docs/source/` and reference them from `docs/source/index.rst` (or another toctree) so they appear in navigation.
-- Use reStructuredText and follow Sphinx best practices (headings, code blocks,
+- Use reStructuredText and follow Sphinx best practices (headings, code blocks, cross references).
-  cross references).
-- Keep examples in sync with the current command-line interfaces and module
+- Keep examples in sync with the current command-line interfaces and module names.
-  names.
-- When describing new games or systems, update both the Sphinx docs and any
+- When describing new games or systems, update the Sphinx docs rather than creating new Markdown files.
-  relevant README files in the package directories.